-One of my earliest memories, around the age of 4, is of playing on a swing and eating pomegranate seeds that had fallen from a pomegranate bush in our garden.
+One of my earliest memories of pomegranate, around the age of 4, is of playing on a swing and eating the seeds when they had fallen from the bush in our garden.
 I can still recall the fresh juicy sensation of the seeds popping in my mouth.

 And today, pomegranates are back in my life and in my fruit bowl.
 Pomegranate juice is also readily available in supermarkets, but make sure to avoid the juices with added sugar.